Andy Reid

 Green Bay Packers

 Reid was hired under Holmgren to coach the tight ends and assist Tom Lovat with the offensive line.
 He remained in this capacity through the 1996 season when he began coaching the quarterbacks.
-In his two seasons coaching Brett Favre, the Packers won Super Bowl XXXI and lost XXXII.
+In his two seasons coaching Brett Favre, the Packers won Super Bowl XXXI and lost Super Bowl XXXII.
 Favre also won his third consecutive MVP award in the 1997 season.

 History